P-AEL/IoT/README.md

 Using the InfluxDB:

-To be able to use the data from the influxdb you need to edit the credentials.json with the specific api token and write the path to this file into the variable FILEPATH_INFLUXDB_CREDENTIALS in prediction.py
+To be able to use the data from the influxdb you need to edit the credentials.json with the specific api token and write the path to this file into the variable FILEPATH_INFLUXDB_CREDENTIALS in the different python pages

 Known Problems: